Medications That Lead to Hair Loss in Men and Women

 1. Beta Blockers

-These drugs are commonly prescribed for the treatment for high blood pressure, heart failure, irregular heartbeat, and angina.
-Sometimes, they are recommended to those suffering from anxiety or hyperthyroidism.
+Beta blockers are often prescribed to treat high blood pressure, heart failure, irregular heartbeats, and angina.
+In some cases, they may also be recommended for individuals dealing with anxiety or hyperthyroidism.

 2. Arthritis Medications

-Methotrexate, for instance, causes hair loss in three to 10 percent of psoriasis patients and one in three people who take the drug for other conditions.
-It not only affects the hair follicles but also inhibits the absorption of folate, a nutrient that supports hair growth.
+While these medications can provide relief from joint pain and stiffness, they come with some serious side effects, including hair loss.
+Methotrexate, for example, cancause hair loss in 3 to 10 percent of patients with psoriasis and in about one-third of individuals taking it for other conditions.
+The drug not only disrupts the function of hair follicles but also impedes the absorption of folate, a crucial nutrient needed for hair growth.

 3. Antidepressants